artur-shlyapnikov/simgrep/README.md

 ## Persistent Indexing

 *   **Indexing:**
-    *   `simgrep index <path>` builds or updates the default project's index for the given path.
+    *   `simgrep index <path> [--project NAME]` builds or updates a project's index.
+If `--project` is omitted, the default project is used.
     *   Embeddings are stored in a USearch index on disk and metadata in a DuckDB database.
 *   **Searching:**
-    *   `simgrep search "your query"` searches the default index when no path is provided.
+    *   `simgrep search "your query" [--project NAME]` searches the chosen project's index (default project if omitted).
+*   **Projects:**
+    *   `simgrep project create <name>` creates a new project directory and database.
+    *   `simgrep project list` shows all available projects.
 *   **Status:**
-    *   `simgrep status` shows how many files and chunks are indexed.
+    *   `simgrep status` shows how many files and chunks are indexed for the default project.
 *   **Incremental Updates:**
     *   Only new or changed files are processed on subsequent indexing runs.

-(Further phases include named projects, more output modes like RAG, and advanced configuration as outlined in the [Implementation Plan](docs/implementation-plan.md) and [Architecture Document](docs/architecture.md)).
+(Further phases include additional output modes like RAG and more configuration options.
+See the [Implementation Plan](docs/implementation-plan.md) and [Architecture Document](docs/architecture.md) for details.)